PublicDataWorks/txt-outlier-backend/docs/personalized-campaigns.md

 This feature allows you to send one-time campaigns where each recipient receives a custom message tailored specifically for them.

+## Operational Flow

+#### Initiating a Personalized Campaign

+1. Insert records into the `campaign_personalized_recipients` table.
+2. The `trigger_process_campaign_personalized_recipient_batch` trigger activates automatically.
+3. The trigger creates a new campaign record in the `campaigns` table.
+4. The trigger then queues all personalized messages directly to `broadcast_first_messages`.
+5. Each recipient receives their custom message instead of a standard campaign message.

 ## How to Use

 ### 1. Prepare Your CSV File